Our Services

 Published on: 5/6/2026

-Apple cider vinegar gargles can soothe a sore throat by thinning mucus, restoring pH balance, and inhibiting microbes when diluted in warm water and used up to three times daily.
-Always mix 1–2 teaspoons of raw, unfiltered ACV per cup, avoid swallowing, and rinse your mouth afterward to protect your throat and tooth enamel.
+Apple cider vinegar (ACV) gargles may help relieve a sore throat by thinning mucus, balancing pH, and reducing microbes.
+To use safely, mix 1–2 teaspoons of raw, unfiltered ACV in a cup of warm water, gargle up to three times daily, avoid swallowing, and rinse your mouth afterward to protect your throat and tooth enamel.

-See below for essential safety precautions, frequency guidelines, potential side effects, and warning signs that require medical attention.
+Below, you'll find safety precautions, frequency guidelines, possible side effects, and warning signs that require medical attention.

 A sore throat can make swallowing, talking and even breathing uncomfortable.
 Many people turn to home remedies—among them, apple cider vinegar (ACV).
 As a doctor, I'll explain when and how to use an ACV gargle safely, what benefits you might expect, and when it's time to seek medical attention.